 The 2018 Farm Bill made hemp and its derivatives with no more than 0.3% THC federally legal.
 Therefore, Delta 8 THC is legal per federal law.
 Still, some states criminalize all THC types, so always check local laws before buying and consuming Delta 8 THC.

 Delta 8 THC produces a marijuana-like high, but its psychoactive potency is almost half of Delta 9 THC.
 Delta 8 THC results in a milder high, usually without common side effects of marijuana, such as paranoia.

 Delta 9 THC is why marijuana gets users high and is probably the superstar of cannabinoids.
 It primarily derives from marijuana and only has traces (0.3%) in hemp.
 The low amount of Delta 9 THC is not enough to induce mind-altering symptoms.
 That’s why hemp is non-psychoactive.
 However, Delta 9 THC is the primary reason for marijuana’s euphoric feelings and produces its psychoactive effects by interacting with the Endocannabinoid System (ECS) and activating CB1 receptors in the brain.
 Delta 9 THC is one of the most abundant cannabinoids in cannabis plants, along with CBD, but it’s federally illegal, unlike the latter.

-At The Hemp Doctor, we strive to adopt wellness innovations on the market and supply our customers with the highest-quality hemp-derived ingredients.
+At The Hemp Doctor, we strive to adopt wellness innovations on the market and supply our customers with the highest-quality hemp-derived ingredients that carry a wide range of benefits for relaxing and its potential at reducing anxiety.
 Our wide inventory features products with HHC, THC-O, Delta 8 THC, and Delta 9 THC in federally legal amounts.

 Shop at the Hemp Doctor Today and enrich your journey with the new, premium-grade hemp-derived cannabinoids.